Ashwagandha and Stress

 Not all ashwagandha root and powder extractions are made equal though.
 At Flora, we opted to use KSM-66 Ashwagandha® in our new Stressveda™ formula.
 KSM-66 is made by a family-owned business in Rajasthan, India, and has 14+ years of R&D behind it.
 They are a vertically integrated company, meaning they oversee the creation of the root extract from farm to finished product.
 KSM-66 is made using only grade A roots and is extracted using ‘green chemistry’ with no use of alcohol or solvents.

-According to Ayurvedic medicine, ashwagandha is traditionally used for arthritic and rheumatic pains, insomnia, the cognitive decline of aging and promotion of conception.1 The modern research of clinical trials and pharmacological understanding of the main active compounds in ashwagandha have verified and supported many of these traditional uses while uncovering even more benefits.
+According to Ayurvedic medicine, ashwagandha is traditionally used for arthritic and rheumatic pains, the cognitive decline of aging and promotion of conception.1 The modern research of clinical trials and pharmacological understanding of the main active compounds in ashwagandha have verified and supported many of these traditional uses while uncovering even more benefits.

 Human, placebo controlled clinical trials have found significant benefits for KSM-66 Ashwagandha® in the following areas: